Mirza Kapetanović

-Mirza Kapetanović (born 30 June 1959) is a Bosnian-Herzegovinian defender who played for SFR Yugoslavia.
+Mirza Kapetanović (born 30 June 1959) is a Bosnian-Herzegovinian defender who played for FK Sarajevo and SFR Yugoslavia.

 Club career

 He was a member of the memorable Sarajevo squad that won the 1984–85 Yugoslav First League.

 International career

 He made his debut for Yugoslavia in a June 1983 friendly match against Romania and has earned a total of 6 caps, scoring no goals.
 His final international was a November 1985 FIFA World Cup qualification match away against France.